 - Hotel Mangalemi

-Ksamil is the perfect Ionian Sea beach escape down on the very southern tip of Albania on the border with Greece, the ultimate Albania holiday destination.
+Ksamil is the perfect Ionian Sea beach escape down on Albania’s southern tip on the border with Greece, the ultimate Albania holiday destination.
 Over the past decade, it has decidedly become one of the hottest tourist destinations in south Albania.
 That doesn’t mean the small coastal village is overrun with tourists, though.
 It just means this beautiful country is vastly underappreciated.

-There are less than 3,000 people in town but, depending on when you visit, it can seem like many more than that.
+There are less than 3,000 people in town, but it can seem like many more than that, depending on when you visit.

-The village itself sits along a renowned lagoon for mussels and other fishing so you won’t be disappointed with the lovely seafood cuisine while there.
-And the nearby Butrint ruins, one of the undisputed top things to see in Albania, are well worth the day trip from Ksamil making the argument to visit the village even stronger.
+The village sits along a renowned lagoon for mussels and other fishing, so that you won’t be disappointed with the lovely seafood cuisine while there.
+And the nearby ruins in Butrint National Park, one of the undisputed top things to see in Albania, is well worth the day trip from Ksamil, making the argument for visiting the village even stronger.
 All in all, this is easily one of the top places of interest in Albania, both for beach life and fascinating history.

-If you have time to make it, we suggest avoiding the peak season and instead, visit around late September or early October.
-Don’t worry, that water is still warm at this time!
-That way, you can avoid the hordes of tourists who wash up ashore and ruin the enchantment that is Ksamil.
+Don’t worry; that water is still warm at this time!
+If you have time to make it, we suggest avoiding the peak season and visiting around late September or early October instead.
+That way, you can prevent the hordes of tourists who wash ashore and ruin the enchantment that is Ksamil.

-Ksamil has a plethora of accommodation options, which are all as quaint as you would expect from such a charming town.
+Ksamil has many accommodation options, all as quaint as you would expect from such a charming town.

 Take a look at these places: